Guide to Cremation Costs in Toronto & the GTA, ON

 Chief Coroner & Forensic Pathology Service – Toronto (Death Records & Certificates)

-How to Make a Complaint if you are dissatisfied with a Cremation Service Provider
+How to Make a Complaint if You Are Dissatisfied with a Cremation Service Provider

 If you had a bad experience with a cremation service in Toronto, you must notify the correct licensing and legal authorities.
 This way, appropriate action can be taken, and other consumers can be protected.
 Below, we have detailed some steps for registering a complaint.